FlohGro-dev/Craftist/README.md

 - import all tasks
   - this will import all tasks from your todoist account (which could be a lot)
   - it's planned to improve this action (e.g. grouping by project) if you'd like to have this feature please comment on the related issue.
+- import tasks from linked project
+  - this will import all tasks from the project linked in this document / page
+- import tasks with label
+  - this will import all tasks with the selected label
 - the imported tasks will be nested by project, section and parent task if available
 - import project list
   - this will import the list of your Todoist projects